 Kentucky Judicial Foreclosures Redemption and Rescission

-The homeowner only needs to pay the redemption to the court clerk, and then the commissioner will immediately convey the property back after the foreclosure sale.
+The homeowner only needs to pay the redemption to the court clerk, and then the commissioner will immediately convey the property back by a commissioner’s deed.
 Redemption is why lenders often bid 70% of the mortgage when they bid at foreclosures.
 Unlike judicial foreclosure, non-judicial foreclosure allows creditors to initiate the foreclosure process without court intervention, which is not applicable in Kentucky.
-Offering over 66% cuts off the homeowner’s rights to redeem the property from foreclosure.
+Paying over 66% cuts off the homeowner’s rights to redeem the property from foreclosure under state law.
+The new owner must be paid for his maintenance and any improvements.

 Kentucky judicial foreclosure process, rescission, and Truth in Lending Act (TILA).